Waving to the crowd

 Special Projects:

 GSA Groups: PFLAG Florence Oregon is committed to supporting the Gay Straight Alliance (GSA) at Siuslaw High School.
-The GSA president provides regular updates at monthly board meetings and PFLAG Florence provides encouragement, council, and donations.

 This year we expect to have a page devoted to DVD media you can order on-line and return by mail, similar to Netflix.